kfjahnke/envutil/README.md

 out, and because projections apart from spherical (which is present for lat/lon environments anyway) have to be dealt with.
 Supported projections for mounted images are 'rectilinear', 'spherical', 'cylindrical', 'stereographic'  and 'fisheye'. hfov is in degrees.
-All three values (image filename, projection and hfov) must be passed after --mount, separated by space.
+These three values must be followed by the facet's orinetation, given as three 'Euler angles' (ywa, pich, roll).
+If you want the facet to be mounted 'straight ahead', just pass 0 0 0.
+All six values (image filename, projection, hfov, ywa, pict, roll) must be passed after --facet, separated by space.
 Currently, there is an issue with itp -1 (OIIO pick-up) with the default settings when the mounted image is a 360 degree fisheye - some artifacts show near the 'back pole'.
 Use other interpolators, or disable the code relying on derivatives (use --stwidth 0).

-## --facet IMAGE PROJECTION HFOV YAW PITCH ROLL
-##     load oriented non-environment source image

-This is an extension to 'mounted images', taking three more parameters: these are Euler angles specifying the orientation of the mounted image - 'plain' mounted images are mounted 'straight ahead'.
-If you specify three angles y, p and r, then an orientation of the virtual camera with the same Euler angles will cancel the orientation precisely.
-It's intended to allow several fcets, but this isn't implemented yet.
+You may pass more than one facet.
+Currently, where several facets provide visible content for a given viewing ray, envutil gives preference to one of them, following this scheme: For every candidate, the angle between the viewing ray and the facet's center is calculated.
+The facet where the angle comes out smallest 'wins' the contest - it's content is assigned to the viewing ray.
+The overall result resembles a voronoi diagram - facets with transparency let other facets shine through oven if they don't 'win the contest'.
+You can't currently mix facets with and without transparency;
+all facets have to have the same channel count and transparency quality.

+If you use multi-facet input with simple interpolation (--itp 1), you'll notice ungainly staircase artifacts where facets collide, and also where the facets border on 'empty space'.
+This is due to the way facets are
+prioritized: only one facet can 'win the contest', and there is currently no implementation of feathering.
+If you use twining, the effect is mitigated, the facets are blended to a certain degree, and the edges are faded into black.
+The larger the twining kernel is, the better the effect.

 # Additional Technical Notes